artnoisenik/machinelee/docs/companies.md

+---
+id: companies
+title: Prominent Companies in the Field
+sidebar_position: 7
+---

 Several companies and organizations have developed Large Language Models (LLMs).
 Here's a list of some notable ones:

 1. **OpenAI**: Known for developing the GPT (Generative Pre-trained Transformer) series, including GPT-3 and GPT-4.